tymyrddin/blue-dfir/source/docs/notes/network.md

 - When (Time and data)
 - Why (How/What happened)

-**Note that** the network evidence capture and investigation process should be systematic.
-Having enough data and the right timeline capture for a successful Network forensics investigation is crucial.
+**Note that** the network evidence capture and investigation process is meant to be systematic.
+Having enough data and the right timeline capture for a successful network forensics investigation is crucial.

 ## Network forensics use cases